Canine Herpes Virus – Its Symptoms And Effects On Adult Dogs & Puppies

 Since most puppy owners rush in with the puppy(s) at death’s door, there is no time to send to the lab to even confirm the problem is herpes.
 So your vet may hope it isn’t herpes and proceed with life-supporting measures including warmth, tube feeding, oxygen and intravenous or subcutaneous fluids.
 Pups tend to perk up a bit with this care – but they fade back down shortly thereafter.

 Although elevated temperature kills this herpes virus, treating the puppy with elevated temperature has not proved effective in saving infected pups.
-There are those that disagree – particularly when puppies not yet ill are separated into isolettes where ambient and body temperature can be accurately adjusted (95°F /35°C, 50% relative humidity).
+There are those that disagree – particularly when puppies not yet ill are separated into isolettes (pediatric incubators) where ambient and body temperature can be accurately adjusted (95° F /35° C, 50% relative humidity).

 There are also reported cases of puppies being saved by giving them blood serum from adult dogs that recently recovered from a herpes virus episode.
-Blood serum from adult dogs in that situation might contain enough antibodies to neutralize the herpes virus.
-Others reported that the antiviral drug, vidarabine, saved some puppies and still others have attempted to use acyclovir – since it is commonly given to humans with herpes virus flare-ups.
+Blood serum obtained from an adult dog – particularly a kenneled dog – in that situation might contain enough antibodies to neutralize the herpes virus.
+Others reported that the antiviral drug, vidarabine, saved some puppies and still others have attempted to use acyclovir – since that medication is commonly given to humans with herpes virus flare-ups.
+Unfortunately there can be down sides to heroic treatment of sick puppies suffering from infection with canine herpes virus.
+If the puppy(s) survive infection they are frequently left with permanent nervous system and/or heart damage.

-Veterinarians have little specific to offer you once an adult dog has become a CHV-1 carrier.
-We dispense medications to help with respiratory and eye issues when they occur.
-That, rest and TLC are all most adult dogs need to get over the active stage of herpes infection or a relapse.
-Remember that the vast majority of dogs that become infected will go through a mild initial upper respiratory tract illness that lasts a week or two and then are never visibly sick again.
+Veterinarians have little to offer you once your adult dog has become a confirmed CHV1 carrier.
+We can dispense medications to help with any respiratory or eye issues.
+That plus rest and TLC are all the majority of adult dogs need to get over the active stage of herpes infection or a relapse.
+Remember that the vast majority of dogs that become infected with canine herpes will go through a mild initial upper respiratory tract illness that lasts a week or two and then are never visibly sick again.
+Most of those dogs still carry “sleeping” (dormant) living herpes virus deep within their nervous system.
+But they are extremely unlikely to pass those virus on to their puppies unless they are faced with major stress during or just after pregnancy.

 What About Anti-Herpes Vaccinations?

 In 2003, Merial, now a division of Boehringer Ingelheim, introduced an inactivated (sub-unit) canine herpes vaccine that appeared to boost antibody protection in adult dogs for about 60 days.
-The thought was, give the vaccine just before breeding and the dog will be less likely to be shedding herpes virus during and just after pregnancy.
+The thought was that if they gave the vaccine just before breeding, the dog would be less likely to be shedding herpes virus during and just after pregnancy.
 It was also hoped that some of that increased antibody would be passed on to the puppies in the first milk (colostrum).
 This vaccine is called Eurican® Herpes 205.
-Although studies on its effectiveness were minimal, It appeared to have positive effects and the EMA approved its use in Europe. (ref)
+Although studies on its effectiveness were minimal, It appeared to have positive effects and the EMA approved its use in Europe.
+I do not believe that Boehringer ever requested permission to market the product in North America but I could be wrong.
+The vaccine would probably not earn the Company enough money to justify the effort.

 What Can I Do To Lessen The Likelihood That My Dog Will Be Exposed To Canine Herpes Virus?

-Herpes is not a tough virus like parvo that persists in the environment.
+Herpes is not a tough virus like parvovirus that persists in the environment.
 It is quickly killed by most common household disinfectants.
-Temperature over 104 F kills the virus, as does exposure to bright sunlight.
+Temperatures over 104 F/40 C kill the virus, as does prolonged exposure to bright sunlight.

 Isolating your pregnant dog during the critical susceptibility period (3 weeks before to 3 weeks after its due date) is advisable – particularly if it is her first pregnancy.